 At 1:45, there's brass playing during the chorus.
 Is that real brass or programmed brass from a VST?

-I think it's real.
+It is real.
 Gary played trumpet on that record.
-He overdubbed himself, so there were 3 tracks of that.
+He overdubbed himself, and there were 3 tracks of that.

 Do you remember how you recorded the trumpet?

 I don't really.
 I'm guessing I would have used a U67, or some large diaphragm mic like a U47 or U87.

 How did you achieve the layered vocal backing vocals in the chorus?
 How many takes and what panning?

 We had one lead and 6 other tracks alongside that.
 So 2 on the left, 2 on the right and 2 in the center.

 I'll typically group the vocals, and then EQ and compress each one as is required, since the dynamics are different on each.
 On the group, I used a Waves SSL channel for gating and EQing, along with Massenburg EQ and a McDSP 6030 EQ.